What does medical payments coverage pay for?

 Scenario #2

-What does it not pay for
+What does medical payments coverage not pay for?

-Additionally, Medical Payments coverage won’t apply if the injury was caused by:
+Additionally, medical payments coverage won’t apply if the injury was caused by:

 - An expected or intentional act